-Haunted spots in Bangkok
+Haunted places in Bangkok

 Bangkok is best known for its many shopping malls and raving nightlife districts, but this old city also hides many terrifying, supernatural stories hidden in various locations in our plain sight that are and waiting to be explored.